Digital Brazilian Real: Embracing Brazil’s Digital Currency Future

 These anchors can digitally represent fiat currency.
 For those not aware, fiat currency is a reference to traditional currencies, like the U.S. dollar.

-Unlike other cryptocurrencies, which act as an independent storage of value, Stellar is meant to only serve as a medium of exchange.
+Unlike other cryptocurrencies, which act as independent storage of value, Stellar is meant to only serve as a medium of exchange.

 Its purpose is to transfer real-world currencies using digital representations of that cash.